Carlton Fisk

 Hall of Fame catcher Carlton Fisk enjoyed a 24-year career spanning 2,499 games.
 The backstop was ejected 9 times as a major leaguer, the last of which came courtesy of home plate umpire Larry Young on May 8, 1993.
 That night Fisk was catching when Cleveland’s Lance Parrish stepped into th

 Carlton Fisk retired as Major League Baseball’s career leader in home runs by a catcher with 351 long balls.
 While not fielding the position, Fisk hit an additional 25 bombs to extend his career total.
-In the collection is this lineup card from 8/18/2000 when Cubs slugger Sammy Sosa knocked a
+Since he left the game many of his career numbers have been surpassed.
+Playing in a high-off

 Leave a Reply